 As time spent on social media has increased over the past 10 years, various studies have signaled a strong link between internet usage and increased suicide rates (Shah, 2010; as cited in Sumner et al., 2020).
 Regardless, social networks have continued to maintain a vested interest in keeping users on their respective sites.
 Sites that are better at “gaming” the brain can keep users engaged for longer and stand to make a substantial profit.
 In 2020, Facebook and Google are estimated to receive 56% of all digital advertising spend, or around $88 billion in revenue (Peterson, 2019).
-Although there is a wide array of research on the impacts social media has on the mental well-being, most of the studies are cross-sectional and do not examine changes over time.
+Although there is a wide array of research on the impacts social media has on mental well-being, most studies are cross-sectional and do not examine changes over time.

 Historically, unchecked propaganda has garnered greater attention over well-written, researched news stories.
-As such, Facebook’s algorithm has been purposefully coded and continually tweaked, to spread misinformation more efficiently to more people than any media outlet in history to continually increase ad revenue and shareholder profitability (Rose-Stockwell, 2017).
+As such, Facebook’s algorithm has been purposefully coded and continually tweaked to spread misinformation more efficiently to more people than any media outlet in history to continually increase ad revenue and shareholder profitability (Rose-Stockwell, 2017).
 However, unlike other mass media outlets, there is little government oversight to restrict social media networks from accessing private information.
 There has been little government oversight to discourage networks from using discriminatory practices when it comes to how or when ads are served to their users either – it’s been left up to private, civil rights organizations to police each outlet’s business practices (ACLU et al., 2019).

 Can People Use Social Media More Positively?

-People join social networks in order to feel connected to others – one positive outcome is that social media encourages more face-to-face connections (Sabatini, 2017).
+People join social networks to feel connected to others – one positive outcome is that social media encourages more face-to-face connections (Sabatini, 2017).
 Additional research has shown that social media can benefit users by aiding in the development of social skills, providing access to a greater wealth of resources, and helping people create a sense of connection and belonging (2011, 2016, 2018; as cited in Appel et al., 2020).
 This may provide some explanation as to why sharing of positive messages to support certain mental health-related topics are more often shared than others, especially when a user’s socioeconomic status prohibits the user from gaining access to face-to-face resources to address their illness (Sumner et al., 2019).

-A smaller subsection of research has correlated positive outcomes to social media use for mental well-being.
-The user’s level of emotional connection to social media is seen as a primary factor in determining positive or negative associations with social media.
+A smaller subsection of research has correlated positive outcomes for social media use for mental well-being.
+The user’s emotional connection to social media is seen as a primary factor in determining positive or negative associations with social media.
 When considering the pathology of gambling disorders, emotional dysregulation of positive emotions may play a central role in the disorder (Rogier & Velotti, 2018).
 However, the research is currently limited, and further study is needed to distinguish the relationship between social media and positive mental health (Bekalu et al., 2019).

-A separate study looking at the relation of positive and negative social media experiences to feelings of social isolation concluded that positive experiences were not associated with lower social isolation.
+A separate study looking at positive and negative social media experiences to feelings of social isolation concluded that positive experiences were not associated with lower social isolation.
 However, negative experiences were associated with higher feelings of social isolation (Primack et al., 2019).
 These findings are consistent with the concept of negativity bias, which suggests that people weigh negative experiences more heavily when compared to positive ones.

 The Future of Social Media

-It has also increased concerns over data privacy and access to potentially harmful content, as networks continually harvest users’ data then sell it to the highest bidder, in an effort to more “personalized” advertising focused on the individual’s interests and behaviors (Price, 2018).
+It has also increased concerns over data privacy and access to potentially harmful content, as networks continually harvest users’ data then sell it to the highest bidder to offer more “personalized” advertising focused on the individual’s interests and behaviors (Price, 2018).
 However, social networks have been met with consumer backlash as the amount of negative subject matter has increased in recent years.
 Users also see brands as being complicit in curbing the amount of misinformation spread across social media.
 This has led to an increase in the number of people deactivating at least one of their social media accounts (2018; as cited in Appel et al., 2020).
 Insiders from Silicon Valley have publicly shared their concerns on the harmful effects of social media use, as well.
 Sean Parker, the founding president of Facebook, believes social media “literally changes your relationship with society, [and] with each other” (Price, 2018).